 This means that the censuses of 1901 and 1911 are the only complete sets available for your Irish ancestor search.
 These have now been digitised and released, free, online.

 Because virtually all 19th-century Irish census records were destroyed, family historians must instead rely on other genealogical sources for that period.
 These are collectively known as 'census substitutes'.

 The most useful are land records (especially Griffith's Valuation), religious censuses, school registers, old-age pension applications and other miscellaneous lists of names such as trade directories.

 Before you start looking into those alternatives, though, take a look to see if any of the fragments of Ireland's earliest censuses are worth pursuing.
 Their potential value will depend largely on whether or not you know your ancestors' place of origin.

-1920s censusesAn Irish census wasn't taken in 1921 due to the civil war which was raging throughout the island at that time.
-However, one was taken in 1926: the Irish Free State Census.
+A census wasn't taken in Ireland in 1921 due to the civil war that was raging throughout the island at that time.
+However, two were taken in 1926 in both north and south.